nerukanadun/hprobcpp/README.md

 int getHeight() - Return box's height long long CalculateVolume() - Return the volume of the box

 Overload the operator  for the class Box.
-Box   Box  if: